Timothy Dalton as James Bond, British government agent

 During some of the hand-to-hand combat sequences, Bond’s shirt rises above his belt to reveal a glimpse of a white undershirt, likely a sleeveless cotton A-shirt.

 Dalton’s Bond also got the memo that trouser pleats were back in style for the latter half of the eighties.
 His khaki cotton slacks for this sequence have double forward pleats that provide a full fit around the hips as well as a loose fit through the legs to the plain-hemmed bottoms.
-The trousers have straight side pockets along the seams and two back pockets with a flap over the back left pocket.
+The trousers have straight side pockets along the seams, a coin pocket with a buttoned flap under the right belt line, and two back pockets with a flap over the back left pocket.

 Bond wears a slim leather belt with a gold single-prong buckle, though it appears to be a different belt depending on the scene.
 In some scenes, it appears to be a textured skin-like material while other shots – notably at the Russian airbase in Afghanistan – seem to show a braided leather belt.